 The restaurant was named after the grandfather of Chef Adam Diltz, Elwood Andreas.

-Alternately, we have non-alcoholic drinks on the menu using syrups and products from BarefootBotanicals, an organic herb farm in Doylestown, PA.
 We also offer hot tea from Premium Steap and Oma Herbal Teas.

 Enjoy appetizers, family-style entrees, and desserts that celebrate the country cuisine of Chef Adam Diltz’s childhood.
 Family-style entrees are meant to be shared with accompanied vegetables and sides that rotate based on availability of local ingredients.
 Because of Chef Diltz’s heritage, Elwood focuses on the foods and traditions of the Pennsylvania Dutch, an underrepresented cuisine in Philadelphia.
 He brings this appreciation for country cuisine to his preparation of dishes pulled from the history of Pennsylvania’s food culture.